Skip to content

 Vera Wang was a competitive figure skater, a journalist and a fashion editor in her early career, but it wasn’t until she was 40 years old when she launched her iconic bridal line.
 Wang has made wedding gowns for public figures such as Chelsea Clinton, Ivanka Trump, Alicia Keys, Mariah Carey, Victoria Beckham and Kim Kardashian.
 Wang’s evening wear has also been worn by Michelle Obama.

 Julia Child was 49 years old when her 1st cookbook ‘Mastering the Art of French Cooking’, was published.
 At 51 years old she gained television fame cooking show, which premiered in 1963.
-At the age of 69, she became co-founder of the American Institute of Wine and Food to help advance the knowledge of food and wine through restaurants.
+At the age of 69, she became a co-founder of the American Institute of Wine and Food to help advance the knowledge of food and wine through restaurants.
 In 1984, at the age of 72, she completed the series of 6 videotapes about ‘The Way to Cook’.

-Anna Mary Robertson Moses (Grandma Moses), one of the most celebrated name in American fine arts and folk arts, didn’t even pick up a brush until she was well into her late seventh decade.
+Anna Mary Robertson Moses (Grandma Moses), one of the most celebrated names in American fine arts and folk arts, didn’t even pick up a brush until she was well into her late seventh decade.
 Her works have been shown and sold in the United States and abroad and have been marketed on greeting cards and other merchandise.
 Moses’ paintings are among the collections of many museums.

-Viola Davis, a Julliard trained actor, hadn’t truly made her mark in film and television until she was well into her 40’s.
+Viola Davis, a Julliard-trained actor, hadn’t truly made her mark in film and television until she was well into her 40’s.
 At age 43, Davis landed a role opposite Meryl Streep in the film ‘Doubt’ and the industry really started to take notice.
-Davis received an Oscar nomination for Best Supporting Actress for the film, followed shortly by a Best Actress title for ‘The Help’.
+Davis received an Oscar nomination for Best Supporting Actress for the film, followed shortly by the Best Actress title for ‘The Help’.
 At 51 years became the first African-American actress to win an Emmy for Outstanding Lead Actress in a Drama Series (ABC’s ‘How to Get Away With Murder’).
 Davis recently won her second Oscar for Best Supporting Actress for ‘Fences’, proving that she’s just beginning to reach her prime in her 50s.

 Asma Khan, 49 years old, owner of the popular Indian Restaurant Darjeeling Express in London and star of Netflix’s Chef’s Table has reached her main goal later in life.
-She put away her PhD in British Constitutional Law from the Kings College of London to pursue a career as a chef.
-She has been voted ‘Female Entrepreneur of the Year’ at the Asian Restaurant Awards and ‘Entrepreneur of the Year’ in the Asian Women of the Year Awards.
+She put away her PhD in British Constitutional Law from the King’s College of London to pursue a career as a chef.
+She has been voted ‘Female Entrepreneur of the Year’ at the Asian Restaurant Awards and ‘Entrepreneur of the Year’ at the Asian Women of the Year Awards.
 Her debut cookbook “Asma’s Indian Kitchen”, published by Pavilionand, is already a hit and she doesn’t mean to stop yet.

 Yayoi Kusama endured childhood trauma, had her ideas stolen by male peers and struggled with mental illness.
-Now nearly 90, she’s the biggest selling female artist in the world.
+Now nearly 90, she’s the biggest-selling female artist in the world.
 Embracing the rise of the hippie counterculture of the late 1960s, she came to public attention when she organized a series of happenings in which naked participants were painted with brightly coloured polka dots.
 Since the 1970s, Kusama has continued to create art, most notably installations in various museums around the world.

 Just because your life isn’t falling into place by the time you are 35, 40 or even later, it doesn’t mean that you should give up.
-Success isn’t defined by age, but by hard work and perseverance.
+Success isn’t defined by age but by hard work and perseverance.
 Think twice before dismissing a tortoise.

 Back To Top